 Comprehensive Overview: The Square Root of 81 in Detail

 The simplicity of the square root of 81 makes it an ideal starting point for understanding more complex square root calculations.
-While 81 yields a whole number, many numbers have square roots that are irrational numbers, requiring different methods for approximation.
+Day to day, while 81 yields a whole number, many numbers have square roots that are irrational numbers, requiring different methods for approximation.
 Calculators and computer algorithms often use iterative techniques to find approximate square roots of such numbers to a high degree of precision.
 Understanding the basic concept with an easy example like 81 paves the way for grasping these more advanced techniques.

 Trends and Latest Developments Involving Square Roots